 In a coordinated effort with CVS content, beauty brand partners and influencers on paid and organic, we officially launched the Beauty Mark on January 24th across social platforms including Twitter, Instagram, and Facebook.
 Users showed their support of this movement toward #BeautyUnaltered by sharing unaltered selfies, promoting a healthy self-image and giving the conversation momentum.
 Influencers who participated include Kerry Washington and Nicole Kidman, as Neutrogena brand ambassadors, Covergirl’s Ayesha Curry as well as Erin and Sara Foster.

 In New York City’s Times Square—where every day nearly 380,00 people walk by a sea of advertisements, the vast majority of which are digitally altered–we showed larger-than-life, unretouched images celebrating real beauty—including pores, scars and flyaway hair.
 We ran two types of media on two vertically stacked billboards: a standard digital buy featuring awareness messaging and a dynamic UGC buy displaying unaltered selfies in real time.
 We didn’t want consumers to just see the difference; we wanted them to experience it.

 Using social media and an on-site team, we encouraged everyone to get involved.
 Within minutes, unaltered, unfiltered selfies using #BeautyUnaltered and @cvs_beauty, were live.
-Every 10 seconds, a different consumer’s image joined the cause.
-To amplify this experience, we activated a live feed on YouTube so people around the country could see their selfies in real-time.
+Every 10 seconds, a different consumer’s image joined the cause and over 3.6 billion impressions were earned.

 Fill out the form below and we'll work on connecting you to the entry creator!